fidavidson/HYPEDRT2020/README.md

 Projects will be handled within HYPED RT2020, from python for HLCS to Matlab for physics.

 A general FAQ will be here shortly.
+Have a look at the HLCS overview to see section breakdown.

 Atb,